 There are many different ways to analyse the Foreign Exchange market in anticipation of trading.
 Although the categories of analysis may be quite plentiful, your task is to keep the end goal in your sight.
 This is to utilise the analysis to indicate good trading opportunities.
 We are going to describe the two main areas of FX analysis and learn even more information about them.
 They are closely connected with making right Forex trading predictions.
 It is also important to highlight that trying out both areas may help determine what method - or what degree of combination - suits your personality.

 FX fundamental analysis concentrates on different factors in the FX market.
-You will need to pay attention to fundamental factors such as: gross domestic product, inflation, economic growth activity and manufacturing.
+In 2018 you will need to pay attention to fundamental factors such as: gross domestic product, inflation, economic growth activity and manufacturing.
 Thus, fundamental analysis in Forex involves studying the economic strength of various countries in order to make wise Forex predictions.
 It gives us information on how geopolitical and economical events influence the currency market.
 For example, certain figures and statements given in speeches by politicians or economists are classed amongst traders as concrete economical announcements.
 These can have a serious impact on currency market moves.
 In fact, announcements related to the economy or politics in the US are crucial to follow.

 And so we come to the question of how to predict Forex movement?
 Fortunately, economists created the standard economic calendar, where they make daily predictions around various economic values based upon recent history.
 It generally contains the following data: date, time, currency, data released, actual, forecast, and previous.
 There are certain economic figures, which when announced, nearly always have a heavy impact on the movement of the FX market.
 They are: